mlech26l/ncps/docs/atari_torch.rst

-Playing Atari with an NCP and behavior cloning
+Playing Atari with an NCP and behavior cloning (PyTorch)
 =========================

 In this guide, we will train a NCP to play Atari.